Scientific Name: Cotoneaster apiculatus

 Leaves: Simple, Alternate, Leathery, Lustrous, Pubescent, Obovate, Ovate, Entire

-Flowers: Flowers solitary, Pink, Jun
+Flowers: Flowers solitary, Pink, May-Jun

 Fruit: Pome, Red, Jan-Feb-Aug-Sep-Oct-Nov-Dec, (Persistent)